douglasrizzo/catsim/sphinx/api/techniques/estimation/eap-estimator.md

      {\int p(\theta)\,L(\mathbf{u}\mid\theta)\,d\theta}.
 $$

-Using the shared quadrature grid from the Bayesian infrastructure, the planned implementation approximates this as
+Using the shared quadrature grid from the Bayesian infrastructure, the implementation approximates this as

 $$